gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries/README.md

 We also encourage everyone to test the functionality surrounding apartment uploading, editing, favoriting, and reviewing.
 What happens when you try to upload multiple apartments to the same place, or when a location has a ton of reviews, or when multiple users try to claim to be the landlord for a building?
 Let us know!

+A generic user interaction flow.

+1. Sign Up for an account (you need 2 accounts to test the entire functionality).
+2. Login
+3. Search for a location (e.g. based on street address, zipcode etc.).
+Searching based on zipcode should also display general complaint levels for that zipcode.
+4. The search page displays different locations along with the number of apartments at each location that satisfy your selected criteria.
+Click on a particular location to see all the apartments at that location.
+You can also display them on a map to get a better idea of the neighborhood.
+5. You can favorite a particular location and then go to the "Favorites" tab on the navigation bar to see your favorites list.
+You can remove an apartment from favorites as well.
+6. You can also leave a review for a particular location and it should display in your account page (accessible from "My account" on the navigation bar) and under that location's reviews.
+7. Next, try to upload your apartment.
+You can find this apartment under your account view.
+8. Next, try to search for some location and go to some apartment inside that location, setting yourself as the landlord (by clicking on the "Are you a tenant or landlord.....?").
+For now, it does not do any validation and automatically sets you up as the tenant/landlord.
+9. In order to be able to contact the landlord for an apartment that you are interested in, you can find an apartment that already has a landlord.
+However, this might not be easy to find since most of our data is coming from Craigslist and Zillow and we don't have the landlords for those apartments set up.
+Since we don't allow the landlord to contact the landlord (himself/herself), you would need to logout and login from the other account that you created in order to send the landlord a message by going to the apartment view and clicking on the "Interested?" button.

 ## Build Status

 [![Build Status](https://travis-ci.com/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries.svg?token=SEGpBz7LdWjrjw6AhUsE&branch=master)](https://travis-ci.com/gcivil-nyu-org/fall2019-cs-gy-6063-team-five_fries)